Normal view

 Tip #5: Improve Accessibility for All Users

 Did you know that websites are considered “places of public accommodation”?
-That’s why the Americans with Disabilities Act (ADA) allows people to file complaints if a website doesn’t meet accessibility standards.
+That’s why the Americans with Disabilities Act (ADA) allows individuals to file complaints if a website fails to meet accessibility standards.

 This is a good reason to make sure your site is inclusive for all users, including people with visual, hearing, or motor impairments.